 1./ First, place the onion halves, garlic, and bay leaves into a saucepan along with the soy milk.
 Set this aside while you make the pasta.

 3./ Place the pan with the milk, onion, garlic and bay over a medium-high heat.
-Bring to the boil, then simmer for a minute or two, then turn the heat off and pick or sieve out the onion, garlic, and bay leaves.
+Bring to the boil, then simmer for 10-15 minutes.
+Turn the heat off and pick or sieve out the onion, garlic, and bay leaves.